2. Bend the bar!

 That can also happen to heavier lifters.
 Where the belly gets in the way of their legs especially in the conventional stance.
 That’s understandable.
 Nonetheless, I feel obligated to explain what an optimal spinal position should be.
 Myself, I stand about shoulder wide for conventional since my gut indeed is in the way.

-•I pull both styles, with both stances being really close when it comes to 1 rep max.
-For the conventional, I brace in a standing position and start pulling as soon as I have a good grip on the bar.
+• I pull both styles, with both stances being really close when it comes to 1 rep max.
+For the conventional stance, I brace in a standing position and start pulling as soon as I have a good grip on the bar.
 But I always hinge at my hips.
 I never ‘pull’.
 Chris Duffin, Ed Coan, George Leeman, Andy Bolton, Dan Green, Chuck Vogelpohl and many more great athletes support that theory.
 Cause it makes sense.
-I never pulled the deadlift with my upper body.
-My upper body stayed super tight and rigid, the lockout was always achieved by bending my legs, shoving my hips forward, firing my glutes and posterior chain as I sat back and locked out.
-I tried to drive my hips forward and my feet through the floor.

 Imagine somebody gently pulling the bar away from you as its rising off the floor.
 Even an inch can ruin the lift.
 And cause injury.
 So we definitely don’t want that.

-1. In the bench, I grip the bar around 5 inches from the smooth in competition.
-Although I alternate my grip every week.
+1. In the bench, I grip the bar around 4-5 inches from the smooth in competition.
+Although I alternate my grip width every week.
 Moving my hands even half an inch in or out makes a big difference.

 2. I stand a bit wider than shoulders with a low bar in the squat.
 My feet are angled about an inch outwards.
 My hands will usually go out to the collars.

-3. I stand very wide in the sumo deadlift.
+3. Training with a very wide sumo stance paid dividends long-term.
 Used to stand around 4 inches away from the plates, then went to a Boris Sheiko/Kirill Sarychev seminar in December of 2018.
 Was the next morning after a competition.
 He told me my form was very good and suggested I stood even wider.
 Then the weight flew up.
 Thank you Boris.

-4. I stand shoulder width for conventional.
+4. I stand shoulder wide for conventional.
 At 300lbs, I find it very hard to maintain a rigid upper body and brace with a belt on if my feet are closer than shoulder width.
-The power keg gets in the way...
+The "power keg" gets in the way...

 5. I wore my belt high for squats and deadlifts for 5 years.
 And around my waist for bench.
 The high belt position made me feel like I was bracing even harder.
 Especially in the sumo stance.
 The buckle would be around 2 inches under my chest.